hydrosquall/SpheroTeam/SpheroTeam/readme.md

 - Pybluez
 - Kivy

-Developed using the fork maintained by Cameron Yick on Github.
+Developed using the fork of Sphero NAV maintained by Cameron Yick on Github.